sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 #### 3.1.
 Ensure a Static IP Address

-Confirm that your machine or server is assigned a static, publicly accessible IP address.
-Most cloud providers enable this by default.
+Ensure that your machine or server has a static, publicly accessible IP address.
+Most cloud providers assign one by default.

 #### 3.2.
 Configure Port Access